National Prevention Strategy

 This process resulted in a logical, strategic set of tools that allowed us to implement the NPS in a comprehensive way.
 These tools could be applied to other community settings (other Universities, community regions, municipalities, etc.).
 This session will share how these tools can be applied and how other organizations can take a systematic, practical approach to implementing the NPS.

-In October 2012, Healthy UNH presented a poster about its work with the National Prevention Strategy at the American Public Health Association's Annual Conference in San Francisco, CA, and in February 2013, Healthy UNH will present at the Active Living Research Conference in San Diego, CA.
+In October 2012, Healthy UNH presented a poster about its work with the National Prevention Strategy at the American Public Health Association's Annual Conference in San Francisco, CA, and in February 2013, Healthy UNH presented at the Active Living Research Conference in San Diego, CA.

 - About Us